Hiker’s Cabins (Trekkershutten)

 The Group Natural Campsites (GroepsNatuurkampeerterreinen) are larger areas which can accommodate groups such as clubs, associations, school parties, scout troops or friends and family who wish to enjoy the camping experience in a tranquil, scenic setting.
 The group can reserve an entire site or a section such as a field.

 Nature is an important component of the Group Natural Campsite experience.
 In fact, it is virtually the only component.
 There are no swimming pools, discos, cafes or children’s playgrounds.
 There is, however, a spot at which everyone can gather around the campfire.
 Sanitary facilities are good.
-There are currently sixteen accredited Group Natural Campsites.
+There are currently twenty accredited Group Natural Campsites.